SEAT Mii review

 The SEAT Mii brings some Spanish style to the city car segment

 SEAT has a long history of making cheap and cheerful city cars.
 From the Fiat Panda-based Marbella of the eighties to the popular Arosa of the nineties, its small cars have mixed basic affordability with a pinch of Latin charm.
-The Mii is unquestionably the best city car to wear the SEAT badge, though, as along with its Skoda Citigo and VW up! sister models, it has redefined standards in this class.

 Taking its design cues from SEAT's larger Polo-based Ibiza and Golf-based Leon models, the Mii gets a striking front end characterised by SEAT's trademark grille, plus swept-back headlamps, while the rear gets a distinctive set of zig-zag tail lights.

 SEAT offers the Mii in three- and five-door bodystyles, but both measure just 3.5-meters in length.
 Only one engine is available: a 1.0-litre three-cylinder petrol unit that comes in a choice of two power outputs.
 There’s an automated manual gearbox option, too.

 Image 2 of 8

 The Mii is available in a broad range of trim levels, namely S (and S a/c), SE, I-Tech, Sport and Mii by Mango.

 The entry-level S has 14-inch steel wheels, and a relatively basic spec that does include steering wheel adjustment, a CD player, power steering, stability control and tyre pressure monitoring.
 The S a/c adds air-con, predictably enough.

 Next up is the SE, which has alloy wheels, body-colour door handles, electric body-colour mirrors, split-fold rear seat, electric front windows, a six-speaker stereo and central locking.